 Emily Menez is a Filipina-Spanish writer originally from Overland Park, Kansas, which is the coolest part of the Midwest (do not challenge her on this).
-She has written for CBS, Funny or Die, Nike, IFC, and McSweeney’s, amongst others.
-Her original plays and sketch shows have been performed in NYC, including Margene Salt, which ran off-Broadway in the fall of 2017.
-Emily was one of seven writers selected out of a pool of 900 candidates for NBC’s 2020 Late Night Writers Workshop.
+She has written for CBS, Funny or Die, McSweeney’s and The New Yorker, amongst others.
+Her original plays and sketch shows have been performed in NYC, including Margene Salt, which ran off-Broadway.
+Menez was one of seven writers in NBC’s 2020 Late Night Writers Workshop.
+She’s an alumna of St. Nell’s Humor Writing Residency.

-In high school she received second place for “Best Personality,” so her personality is good, but also not gold prize quality.
-You can follow her @emenez2.
-She also owns @emenez1, but forgot her password.
+In high school, Menez received second place for “Best Personality,” so her personality is good, but also not gold prize quality.
+You can follow her @theemilymenez.

 This is a photo of her talking about nachos on Rachael Ray.
 You can tell by Emily’s hands that the subject matter is both expansive and critical.